-A Cloudera Navigator data management component user account can be assigned one of the following user roles with associated permissions:
+A Cloudera Navigator user account can be assigned one of the following user roles with associated permissions:

-- Auditing Viewer View audit events and audit analytics and create audit reports. - Full Administrator Full access, including role assignments to groups. - Lineage Viewer Search for entities, view metadata, and view lineage and metadata analytics. - Metadata Administrator Search for entities, view metadata, view lineage, view metadata analytics, edit custom metadata, edit managed metadata. - Policy Administrator Search for entities, view metadata, edit metadata and metadata policies, configure and perform command actions, and view metadata analytics. - Policy Viewer View metadata policies. - User Administrator Administer role assignments to groups.
+- Auditing Viewer View audit events and audit analytics and create audit reports. - Full Administrator Full access, including role assignments to groups. - Lineage Viewer Search for entities, view metadata, and view lineage and metadata analytics. - Metadata Administrator Search for entities, view metadata, view lineage, view metadata analytics, edit custom metadata, edit managed metadata. - Custom Metadata Administrator Search for entities, view metadata, view metadata analytics, and edit custom metadata. - Policy Administrator Search for entities, view metadata, edit metadata and metadata policies, configure and perform command actions, and view metadata analytics. - Policy Viewer View metadata policies. - User Administrator Administer role assignments to groups.

-Determining the Roles of the Currently Logged in User
+Determining the Roles of the Logged-in User

-To display the Cloudera Navigator user roles for the currently logged-in user:
+To display the Cloudera Navigator user roles for the logged-in user:

-- 1. In the upper right, select username > My Roles.
+- In the upper right, select username > My Roles.
 The Roles pop-up window displays all roles assigned to the LDAP or Active Directory groups to which the current user belongs. - 2.
 Click Close to dismiss the window.